segmentio/segment-docs/src/connections/destinations/catalog/crossing-minds/index.md

 1. Contact your Crossing Minds Account Manager and request your integration API Key, API Password, and Database ID.
 2. From the Destinations catalog page in the Segment App, click **Add Destination**.
-3. Search for "Crossing Minds" in the Destinations Catalog, and select the "Crossing Minds" destination.
+3. In the Destinations Catalog, search for "Crossing Minds" and select the "Crossing Minds" destination.
 4. Choose which source should send data to the Crossing Minds destination.
 5. In the Crossing Minds destination settings in Segment, enter the Service Account Name as the **API Key**, Service Account Password as the **API Password**, and the **Database ID**.